 Any user who wishes to generate Dai may deposit Collateral into a Vault and do so, paying a Stability Fee on the generated Dai balance.

-Vault users are free to generate or payback Dai and can add or withdraw collateral with no time-constraints.
+Vault users are free to generate or pay back Dai and can add or withdraw Collateral with no time-constraints.
 As long as Vault owners maintain a minimum Collateralization Ratio, specified for each Vault type as the Liquidation Ratio, they may interact with their Vaults freely.
 If a Vault’s Liquidation Ratio is breached, the position gets Liquidated.
 To read more about Liquidation, visit the Liquidation FAQ.
-If a user wishes to reclaim the full amount of their collateral, they will need to pay the full amount of Generated Dai back along with the owed Stability Fees.
+If a user wishes to reclaim the full amount of their Collateral, they will need to pay the full amount of Generated Dai back along with the Stability Fees owed.

 In the Maker Protocol, a Debt Ceiling is the maximum amount of Dai that can be generated.
 There are two types of Debt Ceilings.
 One is a